Have you been thinking of starting an electronic business here in Nigeria and you don’t know how to go about it?

 Jiji is similar to Konga and Jumia but with a little difference.
 On Jiji you’ll need to do everything yourself – registration, uploading on pics, promoting of your products, and lastly delivery.

 When the registration is done, people will start calling you for your electronic products.
 When they are ready to buy, you’ll deliver the product to their doorstep then they pay.

 4. Cash Giveaway to Advertisers

 The Igbos use this method a lot and I respect them for this.
-They inform their entire friends around and far away that there’s cash giveaway for any advertiser that brings customer to the shop to buy electronics.
+They inform their entire friends around and far away that there’s cash giveaway for any advertiser that brings customers to the shop to buy electronics.

 All these methods should work for you if you sit down to cross your T’s and dot your I’s.
 But then again I am here for you if anything looks confusing to you.

-Never be satisfied by how much you earn.
+Never be satisfied with how much you earn.
 This is not long throat or covetousness.
 It is about making money to the extent that you and your grandchildren will never have to worry about money again.

 Start a business today and diversify your income.